krfdoc/krfdoc.github.io/_posts/2022-11-10-plex_notes.md

 ### CIFS/SMB Mounting (Section still needs work)

 See fstab file examples.
 Watch permissions, but haven't figured out completely yet.
 I've been using open/guest privledges
-Need to mount using "sudo mount -a" afer fstab cool
+Need to mount using "sudo mount -a" afer fstab cool. cool?

 ```bash
 sudo mount -a